EricSchles/drifter_ml/docs/classification-tests.rst

 Cross Validation Based Testing
 ==============================

 In the last section we asked questions of our model with respect to a lower boundary, both of various model measures as well as speed measurement in seconds.
 Now armed with cross validation we can ask questions about sections of our dataset, to ensure that the measures we found were an accurate representation across the dataset, rather than one global metric across the entire dataset.
 Just to make sure we are all on the same page, cross validation breaks the dataset into unique samples and then each sample is used as the test sample, all other samples are used as training, the score for each validation sample is recorded and then the model is discarded.
-For more information and a detailed introduction see [this explaination](https://machinelearningmastery.com/k-fold-cross-validation/).
+For more information and a detailed introduction see https://machinelearningmastery.com/k-fold-cross-validation/.

 The advantage of checking our model in this way is now it is less likely that the model is just memorizing the training data and will actually scale to other examples.
 This happens because the model scores are tested on a more limited dataset and also because "k" samples, the tuning parameter in cross validation, are tested to ensure the model performance is consistent.